Looking for a technical platform for your digital image collection?

 One of the services of Heidelberg University Library for arthistoricum.net is the provision of technical infrastructure for the publication and archiving of digital image collections.
 This offer is aimed at art historians and art scholars the world over.
 Especially within the fast-growing field of digital humanities image data and multimedia objects are important tools.
 With heidICON arthistoricum.net provides a digital and interdisciplinary image and multimedia repository, which is custom-tailored for these kinds of data formats.

-heidICON is based on the software easydb, which has been developed by programmfabrik (Berlin).
-On the occasion of the migration of the new software easydb 5 heidICON is being converted from its current image oriented recording towards a hierarchical, object oriented form of data management, in accordance with international LIDO standard (Lightweight Information Describing Objects).
+heidICON is based on the software easydb developed by the company programmfabrik (Berlin).
+In early 2019 heidICON migrated to the new software easydb 5 and in the course of this migration was converted from its former image oriented recording towards a hierarchical, object oriented form of data management, in accordance with international Standard LIDO (Lightweight Information Describing Objects).
 The data scheme was created by Working Group Data Harvesting and Interchange, a task force of the International Committee on Documentation (CIDOC).
 Apart from a significant improvement in the search options on the basis of search engine technology and a modern user interface easydb 5.x offers a fully revised authorization concept.
 In the future, all features in heidICON can be operated via an extensive application programming interface (API).

 heidICON will now also be used as an aggregator database for crosslinking national and international research tools such as prometheus, Deutsche Digitale Bibliothek (DDB) or Europeana.

 We offer introductory courses for the use of heidICON, its features and work processes on location at Heidelberg University Library.

 Examples for image collections in heidICON

 - Martin Graßnick Archiv der TU Kaiserslautern